alexanderklass/Pin-Planner/README.md

 ![settings.gif](https://i.imgur.com/2VPF3dw.gif)\
 First things first, the standard lane number is set to 12.
 You can change it to the lanes you need.
-Afterward it´s not recommended to change it.
+Afterward it's not recommended to change it.
 Also, the language can be changed, at the moment there are only two, german and english.

 ## How to start adding customers?